JaneliaSciComp/tmog/README.md

   (e.g. from local scope file system to a network mounted file system).
   * Digests (default is md5) of file contents are calculated before and after transfer to ensure integrity.

-* Logging of renamed file information to a centralized database.
-  * Logged information includes:
-    * full path names of the source and destination (renamed) files
-    * digest of renamed file contents
-    * renamed file size
-  * Logged information can be used for future troubleshooting or audit needs (e.g. digest can be used to determine if the file contents have changed since the move occurred).

 * Supports addition of external system plug-in components for validation and/or process integration.

 ## Configuration